 Quoting from the website HERE:

-The Million Dollar Round Table (MDRT), The Premier Association of Financial Professionals, is an international, independent association of more than 31,500 members, or less than 1 percent, of the world's life insurance and financial services professionals from 464 companies in more than 80 nations and territories.
+Founded in 1927, the Million Dollar Round Table (MDRT), The Premier Association of Financial Professionals®, is a global, independent association of more than 43,000 of the world's leading life insurance and financial services professionals from more than 500 companies in 67 countries.
 MDRT members demonstrate exceptional professional knowledge, strict ethical conduct and outstanding client service.
-MDRT membership is recognized internationally as the standard of sales excellence in the life insurance and financial services business.
+MDRT membership is recognized internationally as the standard of excellence in the life insurance and financial services business.

 As it can be seen from the above, that members of MDRT demonstrate exceptional (1) professional knowledge (2) strict ethical conduct (3) outstanding client service.

 So what about the part on “strict ethical conduct” and “outstanding client service”?
 It appears to me that these are “outsource” to other parties.
-For example, Singapore MDRT members must also be a member of Association of Financial Advisers (AFA), Financial Planning Association of Singapore (FPAS) or Insurance & Financial Practitioners Singapore (IFPAS).
+For example, Singapore MDRT members must also be a member of Association of Financial Advisers of Singapore (AFAS), Financial Planning Association of Singapore (FPAS) or Insurance & Financial Practitioners Singapore (IFPAS).
 I guess the assumption is that these associations would verify the ethical conduct and client servicing quality.
-Currently, AFA only accepts corporate memberships.
-Thus, the individual (human) advisers only have two other choices.
-However, as far as I know neither FPAS nor IFPAS conduct regular mandatory audit on its members’ real life client cases to verify its members ethical conduct and competence (which is part and parcel of excellent client services).
+However, as far as I know, neither AFAS, FPAS nor IFPAS conduct regular mandatory audit on its members’ real life client cases to verify its members ethical conduct and competence (which is part and parcel of excellent client services).

 In other words, membership into MDRT is purely based on your sales!